The Farmer Calls For The Migrant.

 Mother, father, sister and brothers,

-it takes a family to make ends meet and feed the belly.
+it takes a family to make ends meet.

 Some migrants get to stay,